EsadCetiner/Stop-CloudFlare-Bypass-ModSecurity/README.md

 5. Reload your web server (Restart if you are using Nginx)

-I strongly recommend creating a custom Transform rule to make it harder to bypass Cloudflare, by default these rules only check for common Cloudflare headers
+I strongly recommend creating a custom Transform rule to make it harder to bypass Cloudflare, by default these rules only check for common Cloudflare headers.
-Once you've created a custom Transform rule add it to rule ID 860007
+Once you've created a custom Transform rule add it to rule ID 860007.